How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-Seeing the same ad over and over can turn potential customers away fast, damaging your brand and wasting your ad budget.
+Seeing the same ad over and over can turn potential customers away quickly, damaging your brand and wasting your ad budget.
 If you're worried your audience is seeing your Facebook ads too often, you're in the right place.
-This guide walks you through exactly what frequency capping is, why it's a non-negotiable part of a healthy ad strategy, and how to set it up in Facebook Ads Manager.
+This guide walks you through exactly what frequency capping is, why it's a crucial part of a healthy ad strategy, and how to set it up in Facebook Ads Manager.

 While seeing an ad multiple times is necessary for brand recall, there's a tipping point where helpful becomes harmful.
 This is what marketers call ad fatigue.
 When a user sees your ad too many times, they either start ignoring it (banner blindness) or become actively annoyed by it.
 This leads to a cascade of negative effects: